page

 • Speedy application with fewer tools

-Builder gel typically comes in a pot/jar and is applied with a separate gel brush.
-Viscosities range from self-levelling to thick, letting you sculpt:
+Builder gel typically comes in a pot or jar and is applied with a separate gel brush.
+Viscosities range from self-levelling to thick, allowing you to sculpt:

-• Extensions (tips or forms), rebalances and advanced apex control
+• Extensions using tips or forms, plus rebalances and advanced apex control

-• Repairs and shape corrections (flat, c-curve, extreme shapes)
+• Repairs and shape corrections for flat nails, c-curves, and extreme shapes

-• A lot of classic builder gels are hard/file-off; some newer formulas are soak-off.
+• Many classic builder gels are hard/file-off, though some newer formulas are soak-off

 BIAB vs Builder Gel — Quick Comparison